 The curriculum is designed to enable students to integrate their training in statistical methods and theory with the role of biostatistical consultant/collaborator on interdisciplinary teams, which will comprise a major portion of their future professional practice.
 Statistical Practices and Research for Interdisciplinary Sciences I & II are courses in which students gain experience with design, data analysis, and both oral and written presentation communication through exposure to several consulting projects.
-PhD students are required to enroll in P9185 prior to taking the Qualifying Exam, and to enroll in P9186 after taking the Qualifying Exam.
+PhD students are required to enroll in P9185 prior to taking the Applications section of the Qualifying Exam and required to enroll in P9186 after taking the Applications Qualifying Exam.
 Students with extensive work experience in the field may request to waive the P9186 requirement from the Director of the DrPH Program.